 In addition to the applied and computational mathematics faculty, professors from other disciplines such as mathematics, physics, engineering, biology, etc., supervise research and offer courses of special interest.
-The applied and computational mathematics group has access to supercomputers and concurrent computers.
+Close contact is maintained with experimental programs in fluid and solid mechanics and with research groups in parallel computation.
+The applied and computational mathematics group has access to supercomputers and concurrent computers, and has a variety of its own computers, graphics terminals, and other equipment.
 Library facilities are excellent, comprising all the journals, a complete general library, and a special research library in engineering and applied science.

 The present graduate program is one leading mainly to the Ph.D. degree.
 The curriculum consists of two types of courses: those that survey the methods used in applied and computational mathematics, and those that have a special applied and computational mathematics flavor and represent active research interests of the members of the faculty.
-Among the latter have been wave motion, perturbation theory, fluid mechanics, optimization, stochastic processes, wavelet analysis, signal processing, numerical analysis, and computational fluid dynamics.
+Among the latter have been wave motion, perturbation theory, fluid mechanics, stochastic processes, wavelet analysis, signal processing, numerical analysis, and computational fluid dynamics.
 Through study outside of applied and computational mathematics, each student is expected to become competent in some special physical or nonmathematical field.
 In this way, subjects for research appear naturally, and a broad educational program is provided.

-The group primarily interested in applied and computational mathematics currently consists of approximately 25 students and eight professors.
+The group primarily interested in applied and computational mathematics currently consists of approximately 25 students and five professors.
 Also, each year many distinguished visitors come either to present lectures or remain in residence for large parts of the academic year.